naijith/hackerearth-challenges/Rakuten/july_2022/question2/README.md

 '2' : remove all occurance of parameter value.

-'3' : XOR parameter value will all the elements in the array and sum and display.
+'3' : XOR parameter value will all the elements in the array and sum and display(array itself does not change).

 assumptions:
 - initally the array of the machine is empty[]